 It’s a journey.
 Not a competition.
 Not a race.
 Not a destination.
 All those clichés.

-I have to tell myself that every day.
+I tell myself that every day.

-So when that little nagging in the pit of my stomach starts to grow and take over my insides like a balloon filling up, I have to breathe.
-I have to try to stop, recognize what is happening and breathe through it.
+So when that little nagging in the pit of my stomach starts to grow and take over my insides like a balloon filling up, I breathe.
+I try to stop, recognize what is happening and breathe through it.
 I’m having a morning like that right now.
 There is nothing unusual about today.
 It’s Sunday.
 Kids are up.
 Spouse is busy with her load of things to do.
 I have school work due, deadlines to meet, Legos to play with, meals to make, baths to give.
 Just the everyday things.

 A friend introduced me to John Meredith in December 2012.
 It was a meeting that in many ways has changed my life.
 I spend a lot of time with John each week practicing yoga.
 Inevitably my competitive spirit always creeps into our hours and I end up being my own worst enemy.
 John brings me back with the simple…”Remember to breathe”.